 QUAHADI INDIANS.
 The Quahadi (Kwahadi, Kwahari, Kuahadi, Llaneros, Quaahda, Quahada) Indians were an important Comanche Indian group whose territory was the Llano Estacado.
 The name means antelope, the animals being numerous in that area and forming an important part of aboriginal diet.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "QUAHADI INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmqvb.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "QUAHADI INDIANS," accessed July 05, 2020, http://www.tshaonline.org/handbook/online/articles/bmqvb.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.